kaitlynstrickfaden/edger/vignettes/edger_use.md

 <br>

--   `th`: a numeric input setting the threshold value for determining edges.
-Generally, this is a value greater than 0 and less than 0.20.
+-   `th`: a numeric input between 1-100 that sets the threshold value for determining edges.
 Lower values capture weaker edges, and higher values capture stronger edges.
-The default is 0.10.
+The default is 20.
+This value is usually between 10-40.
 -   `roi`: an argument for supplying the coordinates of ROIs without having to draw them each time.
 The default is NULL and will cause the function to launch the user interface for drawing a ROI on the